 The water extract of witch hazel stems is often distilled to purify and concentrate the ingredients.
 The liquid is gently heated, usually by the addition of steam, so that some of its vital components vaporize.
 The vapour is collected and condensed, producing a liquid known as a distillate.
 The distillate is then added to ethyl alcohol.
-The result is known as "distilled witch hazel extract" - or simply as witch hazel - when it's sold in stores.
+The result is known as "distilled witch hazel extract"—or simply as witch hazel—when it's sold in stores.
 The final product usually consists of about 85% witch hazel distillate and 15% ethyl alcohol and water.

 How To Use The Witch Hazel Plant

-Uses of Witch Hazel Extract
+Uses of the Extract

 Although witch hazel can soothe pain by reducing swelling, it's not a cure for the problem that caused the swelling.
 If witch hazel fails to help you or if your problem returns after witch hazel treatment is stopped, visit your doctor.

-Other Uses of Witch Hazel
+Other Uses of Witch Hazel Extract

 The astringent nature of witch hazel is well known by people familiar with the extract.
 Witch hazel may be an anti-inflammatory substance in addition to being an astringent, however.
 It's added to some eye drops in order to relieve sore or irritated eyes.

 Witch hazel in its first aid formulation is generally sold in a plastic bottle in drug stores and in the pharmacy sections of other stores.
 The liquid in this bottle must never be put into the eyes.
 This solution is far too concentrated and likely contains alcohol, which is also dangerous.
-Anyone who wants to use eye drops should buy a bottle of sterile liquid intended for the eyes, uses the drops in small quantities and follows the instructions on the dropper bottle carefully.
+Anyone who wants to use eye drops should buy a bottle of sterile liquid intended for the eyes, uses the drops in small quantities, and follows the instructions on the dropper bottle carefully.

 Witch hazel is sometimes used as a cleanser and toner and is added to products such as after-shave lotions.
 It produces a refreshing and tightening sensation in the skin and stops bleeding from small cuts.
 It's also added to some mouthwashes and is thought to be mildly antibacterial.

-Witch Hazel for Acne, Psoriasis and Eczema
+Witch Hazel for Acne, Psoriasis, and Eczema

 Some people try using witch hazel to help acne, but the results seem to be mixed.
-In some instances the witch hazel helps, but in others it either doesn't help or makes the skin look worse.
+In some instances the extract helps, but in others it either doesn't help or makes the skin look worse.
 Unfortunately, the effects of witch hazel haven't been widely explored by scientists, so sometimes anecdotal and personal evidence for its benefits or disadvantages is all that's available.

 A Dermatologist's View of Witch Hazel